Project-MEI/hugoplate/content/english/blog/sirin.md

   - **1× SSD for Proxmox VE OS**
   - **1× SSD dedicated to VM disk storage**
 - **Network**: 800 Mbps download / 200 Mbps upload fiber connection
-- **Router**: Standard consumer router, handling DHCP, NAT, and internet routing for the homelab.
+- **Router**: Standard ISP-provided router, handling DHCP, NAT, and internet routing for the homelab.

-This setup provides a solid balance of performance, power efficiency, and uptime protection.
+I decided to go with a mini PC instead of a desktop since the minimal space it takes and the bang for buck it offers for the performance.
+The model is **GMKtec K8 Plus.**

 ---

-## 🧱 Proxmox: The Foundation
+## The OS / Hypervisor

-At the base of the system is **Proxmox VE**, an open-source hypervisor.
-It allows me to run and manage virtual machines and containers with fine-grained control, backups, snapshots, and automation support.
+I decided to go with [Proxmox VE](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview) since mainly it's free and I'm a cheapskate, but most importantly the versatility it offers if I decide to play with unfamiliar operating systems and the amount of functionality it has over something like TrueNAS or Unraid.

+I also just had a lot of time to burn so Proxmox was the perfect choice for me to learn about sysadmin in general, and a few years later I'm pretty glad I did.

 ---

-## 🧩 VM Breakdown by Role
+## VM Breakdown

 Each VM is purpose-built to keep workloads cleanly separated:

 - **🛰️ Network VM**
-  Handles internal network services like **AdGuard Home**, **Tailscale**, and custom DNS/routing.
+  Handles internal networking services like **[Tailscale](https://tailscale.com/)**, **[Traefik](https://traefik.io/traefik)** etc.

 - **🎮 Game VM**
-  Hosts multiplayer game servers such as **Minecraft** and **Palworld**, optimized for performance.
+  Hosts game servers such as **[Minecraft](https://www.minecraft.net/)** and **[Palworld](https://store.steampowered.com/app/1623730/Palworld/)**.

 - **💾 Storage VM**
-  Runs apps that need high-capacity storage like **Nextcloud**, **Immich**, or backup services.
-Connected to the RAID 1 array.
+  Runs apps that need high-capacity storage like **[Nextcloud](https://nextcloud.com/)**, **[Immich](https://immich.app/)** etc. Connected to the RAID 1 array.

 - **⚙️ Apps VM**
-  General-purpose utility server running **CasaOS**, which provides a GUI for easy Docker container management.
+  General-purpose utility server running **[CasaOS](https://casaos.zimaspace.com/)**, which provides a GUI for easy Docker container management.

 - **💻 Dev VM**
   My testing and development VM.
-App deployments here are managed with **Dokploy**.
+App deployments here are managed with **[Dokploy](https://dokploy.com/)**.

 ---

-## 🧪 Automation with LXC + Ansible
+## LXC Containers

-I run a lightweight **LXC container** that hosts **Ansible Semaphore**, a web-based frontend for running Ansible playbooks.
+I run a lightweight **LXC container** that host **[Semaphore UI](https://semaphoreui.com/)**, a web-based frontend for running Ansible playbooks.
 I use this to automate deployment tasks, container updates, and infrastructure changes.

+There's also [Adguard Home LXC](https://community-scripts.github.io/ProxmoxVE/scripts?id=adguard) from the Helper Scripts repo, and [Backrest](https://community-scripts.github.io/ProxmoxVE/scripts?id=backrest) for syncing the VM backups to a remote S3 bucket.

 ---

-## 🐳 Container Management Tools
+## Container Management Tools

 Each VM runs apps using **Docker**, with different management layers depending on its role: